 Job aggregator app revenue model Unlike many other websites such as blogs or informational resources, job boards are designed to make money for their owners.

-With that in mind, it’s important to establish your job board business model from the beginning, in order to remain focused.
+With that in mind, it’s important to establish your job board business model from the beginning, to remain focused.

-Here at SmartJobBoard, we’ve helped more than 2,000 site owners launch, grow, and monetize their job boards.
-This has allowed us to discover what separates those that successfully drive profits on a consistent basis and those that struggle.
+Here, we’ve helped more than 2,000 site owners launch, grow, and monetize their job boards.
+This has allowed us to discover what separates those that successfully drive profits consistently and those that struggle.

 Today we’re going to share these secrets so you can see fantastic results from your job board.

 It can be confusing to tell the difference between a job board and a search engine.
-A job board is a website which posts jobs supplied by employers, whereas job search engines scour the web and aggregate job listings from job boards and employer website.
-Employers typically pay a fee to the job board host in order to list their jobs on the site.
-Essentially, the site warehouses resumes and sell employers access to them.
+A job board is a website that posts jobs supplied by employers, whereas job search engines scour the web and aggregate job listings from job boards and employer websites.
+Employers typically pay a fee to the job board host to list their jobs on the site.
+Essentially, the site warehouses resume and sell employers access to them.
 LinkedIn

 Types of Business Model

 As an entrepreneur, you can earn revenue (much easier than you’d think) by posting jobs on your website.
 The following job board software publishers offer a few ways that you (as a website publisher) can get paid, even if a job application is just submitted.

 All of these options are free for the website publisher to get started.

 The good/service providers are not the employees of the aggregator.
 They act as partners to the business.
 Partners always have the freedom to accept or to reject the offer provided by the aggregator (these terms are clarified in the contract).